ButterFrameworkTeam/ButterFramework/README.md

 ButterFramework is written in HTML5, CSS3 and JavaScript.

-###### BUTTERFRAMEWORK IS IN ACTIVE DEVELOPPMENT, DO NOT USE ON BIG PROJECT.
-IS IT FOR TESTING ONLY.
+###### BUTTERFRAMEWORK IS CURRENTLY IN ACTIVE DEVELOPPMENT, DO NOT USE IT ON BIG PROJECTS.
+IT IS FOR TESTING PURPOSES ONLY.

 ===================
 ## Setting up the framework

 First, download the [Current version](https://github.com/Buttershy/ButterFramework/archive/master.zip) of the framework.
-Drop all the content in a blank directory.<br>
+Drop all the content in an empty directory.<br>
-To have the full framework working you need to install a Less compiler : [Mac OS X](http://incident57.com/less/files/Less.zip) [Windows](http://winless.org/downloads/WinLess-1.8.3.msi) [Linux (x86)](https://www.amazon.com/clouddrive/share?s=c4glyJwmQ3gin6Uz5kqeK0) [Linux (x64)](http://www.amazon.com/gp/drive/share/179-0051775-1073453?ie=UTF8&s=c4glyJwmQ3gin6Uz5kqeK0) [Ubuntu (x86)](https://www.amazon.com/clouddrive/share?s=uPyHYhj3QpMmXwrmIOjU_w) [Ubuntu (x64)](https://www.amazon.com/clouddrive/share?s=AJfhBKi8Rccqn6j-2R9ctU)
+To have the full framework working, you need to install a Less compiler : [Mac OS X](http://incident57.com/less/files/Less.zip) [Windows](http://winless.org/downloads/WinLess-1.8.3.msi) [Linux (x86)](https://www.amazon.com/clouddrive/share?s=c4glyJwmQ3gin6Uz5kqeK0) [Linux (x64)](http://www.amazon.com/gp/drive/share/179-0051775-1073453?ie=UTF8&s=c4glyJwmQ3gin6Uz5kqeK0) [Ubuntu (x86)](https://www.amazon.com/clouddrive/share?s=uPyHYhj3QpMmXwrmIOjU_w) [Ubuntu (x64)](https://www.amazon.com/clouddrive/share?s=AJfhBKi8Rccqn6j-2R9ctU)

-Once all is install run the Compiler.<br>
+Once all is installed, run the compiler.<br>
-Select the folder where is located the framework and click to 'Compile'.
+Select the folder where is located the framework and click on 'Compile'.
 <br>
-If you don't have a error you can now use the Framework
+If you don't have any error: Congratulations!
+You can now use the Framework!